TOG Ratings: What TOG Sleep Sack Is Best For Your Baby?

 The higher the TOG rating, the warmer the sleep sack.
 So when it comes to cool winter months, sleep sacks with TOG rating 2.5 or higher are ideal.
 Again, this depends on the climate as well as the temperature in baby’s sleep space.
 In cooler weather, baby may need long sleeve pajamas underneath her sleep sack as well, so always check the TOG rating as well as sleep space conditions to make sure baby is safe and comfortable.

-When it comes to what sleep sack is the best for all around wear, Dreamland Baby comes to mind!
-That’s because our sleep sacks are lightweight and breathable for year-round use.
-The 0.6 TOG is perfect for both warm and cool climates.
+When it comes to the best overall TOG for babies, Dreamland Baby comes to mind!
+That’s because our sleep sacks and swaddles are lightweight and breathable and have two TOG options.
+The 1.0 TOG is perfect for year round use and the 2.5 TOG is ideal for when temperatures dip and your nursery gets chilly!

 What TOG is a dreamland baby sleep sack?